-Audience members are involve by an attractive live free show where the narrative becomes a mirror of the challenges viewers experienced.
-This engagement offers an opportunity to think, talk, and take action.
-Another effective “tool” is the Ringmaster who plays a central role in keeping the spectators’ attention focused on the educational theme and who frequently interacts with the them.
-Also an expert is onstage enhancing the direct beneficiaries’ participation with a question & answer session.
-Additionally, with the guidance of teachers / communities’ leaders, the audience collaboration is reinforced before and/or after the show with some researches, drawings, writing essays, home works and the initiation of clubs / associations devoted to the educational theme.
+Audience members are involved by an attractive live free show where the narrative becomes a mirror of the challenges viewers experienced.
+This engagement offers an opportunity to think, talk and, most importantly, take action.
+Another engaging “tool” is the Ringmaster who plays a central role, during the presentation of the different numbers composing the show, in keeping the spectators’ attention focused on the educational theme and who frequently interacts with them.
+Also, an expert is onstage enhancing the direct beneficiaries’ participation with a question & answer session.
+Additionally, with the guidance of teachers or communities’ leaders, the audience collaboration is reinforced before and/or after the show with some researches, drawings, writing essays, home works and the initiation of clubs or associations devoted to the educational theme.

-Members of the spectators’ family are integrated with the distribution, at the end of show, of booklets with relevant information about the educational theme.
-The broad communities are included with the communication activities as press releases, photos and videos distribution, electronic newsletters, website and social media updating.
+Members of the spectators’ family are integrated with the distribution, at the end of the show, of bilingual booklets with all the relevant information about the proposed educational theme.
+The broad communities are included with the communication and visibility activities as press releases, photos and videos production & distribution, sending electronic newsletters with the website and social media updating.